bxdoan/bxdoan/README.md

 <div align="center">

-> If you can’t find a reason to fight, then you shouldn’t be fighting.
+> A place where someone still thinks about you is a place you can call home.

-> — Akame —
+> — Jiraiya —

 </div>